 - Generation of validation cell line.
 Once a target gene of interest is determined through the screen, the Core can help validate the results by targeting individual loci for follow-up studies.
 Relevant gRNAs are cloned into a lentiviral vector for CRISPR genome editing, virus is produced and the original cell line is then transduced with the lentiviral preparation.

-This Core enables investigators to manipulate the genome of laboratory mice in order to generate the most relevant experimental models to understand the genetics and mechanisms underlying diabetes and its complications.
+The Core uses CRISPR/Cas to assist investigators in manipulating the genome of laboratory mice in order to generate the most relevant experimental models to understand the genetics and mechanisms underlying diabetes and its complications.
 The GEC blends Joslin's research expertise in mouse models for diabetes and the generation of genetically modified mice.

 - Mouse genome editing consultation.
 The Core Co-Director consults with the requesting investigator to optimize design to achieve project goals, develop genotyping strategy, estimate costs, and provide a tentative timeline.
 The Core leverages its extensive experience with simple gene knockout models, conditional gene alleles, and more complex gene modifications to introduce new genetic elements (e.g., knock-in).

 - Construct design.
 The Core designs gRNA sequences to target the desired genomic region and for projects that entail homology directed repair, corresponding DNA templates are to include the desired gene modifications (e.g., knockin of loxP sequences, fluorescent reporter addition). gRNAs and templates for homology directed repair are ordered and tested by the Core in model cells lines prior to microinjection to ensure the most efficient sequences are used for each project.